xqctPeepo/babylon-game-starter/USERS_GUIDE.md

 - Time elapsed
 - FPS counter

-All HUD elements are configurable and can be toggled for mobile/desktop.
+All HUD elements are individually configurable.
+The HUD adapts to three device classes — desktop, mobile, and iPad with external keyboard — each with its own visibility settings defined in `config/game-config.ts`.

 ### Mobile Controls